 As our models have become more powerful and complex, it has also become easier to commit latent errors.

 This same principle also applies to programming.
 Whenever possible, the software should be able to protect users from committing mistakes.
 Software should make it easy for users to do the right thing.

-These two aspects of model development are crucial.
-Since tools for creating models are easily obtained and models can have such a profound impact, many more people are creating them.
-In terms of technical expertise and training, their backgrounds will vary.
-It is important that their tools be robust to the experience of the user.
-Tools should be powerful enough to create high-performance models, but, on the other hand, should be easy to use in an appropriate way.
-This book describes a suite of software for modeling which has been designed with these characteristics in mind.
+These two aspects of model development – ease of proper use and good methodological practice – are crucial.
+Since tools for creating models are easily accessible and models can have such a profound impact, many more people are creating them.
+In terms of technical expertise and training, creators’ backgrounds will vary.
+It is important that their tools be robust to the user’s experience.
+Tools should be powerful enough to create high-performance models, but, on the other hand, should be easy to use appropriately.
+This book describes a suite of software for modeling that has been designed with these characteristics in mind.

 The software is based on the R programming language (R Core Team 2014).
 R has been designed especially for data analysis and modeling.
 It is an implementation of the S language (with lexical scoping rules adapted from Scheme and Lisp) which was created in the 1970s to

 “turn ideas into software, quickly and faithfully” (Chambers 1998)

 R is open source and free.
 It is a powerful programming language that can be used for many different purposes but specializes in data analysis, modeling, visualization, and machine learning.
 R is easily extensible; it has a vast ecosystem of packages, mostly user-contributed modules that focus on a specific theme, such as modeling, visualization, and so on.